 # 2 – A Girl Like You

 The Smithereens only had two songs break the Billboard Top 40 on the U.S. Mainstream Hot 100.
-They had many songs chart on the Billboard Rock tracks charts but only two to make it onto that money making chart they call the Hot 100.
+They had many songs chart on the Billboard Rock Tracks charts but only two made it onto that money making chart they call the Hot 100.
 “Too Much Passion,” and this great song “A Girl Like You,” were the two songs to do it.

 # 1 – Blood and Roses